23rd May 2019

 Who should attend?
 School leaders, more able coordinators, teachers and staff with responsibility for curriculum, teaching and learning

-- Speed-sharing – exchange of ideas, resources and experiences with fellow practitioners
+- Speed-sharing – exchange ideas, resources and experiences with peers

-- Introduction to Wales Millennium Centre's work with schools
+- Introduction to Wales Millennium Centre's education offer and opportunities for your school

 - Networking lunch and informal discussion

 - Opportunity to find out more about the NACE Challenge Development Programme

 Venue: Wales Millennium Centre, Bute Pl, Cardiff Bat CF10 5AL

 Costs: Free for all staff at NACE member schools*

 * If unable to attend, please contact NACE to transfer your place to a colleague.
 An admin fee of £50 will be charged if the event is not attended by your school after booking.

 NACE National Conference 2019

 How to lead a curriculum of opportunity and challenge: provision for more able learners that supports high achievement for all